Forestbrook/Forestbrook.github.io/docs/azure/pipelines.md

 - Open the **Service connections** page.
 - Choose **+ New service connection** (or Create service connection) and select **Azure Resource Manager**.
 - Select **Service Principal Authentication** (default).
-- Connection name: You can, for instace, use the name of the resource group of your App Service or the name of your Azure subscription.
+- Connection name: You can, for instance, use the name of the resource group of your App Service or the name of your Azure subscription.
 - Scope level: Subscription (default).
 - Subscription: Select your Azure subscription.
 - Resource Group: Select the Resource group of your App Service or leave blank for full subscription access.